-- Provide additional public transport for the north of Seaford to town centre shops, doctors, main bus and rail hubs, and the seafront. - Provide more frequent bus services later into the evening. - Examine / remedy the time-delay-effect of three 'loops' for buses in Newhaven (Denton, Railway Station, North Lane) which hinder the timeliness of services to / from Seaford. - Remedy on--street parking difficulties for larger buses e.g. Vale Road, Chyngton Estate, Hawth Hill (before some services are withdrawn). - Add public hospital transport to Eastbourne and Hastings Hospitals. - Support the widespread demand for a Newhaven-Dieppe passenger ferry service with timetables catering for day-trip passengers, and the re-instatement of a fast-ferry service.
+- Provide additional public transport for the north of Seaford to town centre shops, doctors, main bus and rail hubs, and the seafront. - Provide more frequent bus services later into the evening.

+- Examine/remedy the time-delay-effect of three 'loops' for buses in Newhaven (Denton, Railway Station, North Lane) which hinder the timeliness of services to / from Seaford. - Remedy the difficulties for large buses caused by on-street parking in locations such as Vale Road, Chyngton Estate and Hawth Hill (before some services are withdrawn). - Add public hospital transport to Eastbourne and Hastings Hospitals. - Support the widespread demand for a Newhaven-Dieppe passenger ferry service with timetables catering for day-trip passengers, and the re-instatement of a fast-ferry service.